Coool-one/Coool-one/README.md

 i like cats

-i play game like fn mc valo and brawl stars
+i play game like Fortnite, fall guys, VALorant, MINECRAFT, bravl stars also geometry dash

 i like the letter E